matthew-hre/github-bot/README.md

 the post tags.
 Information about a `#help` channel scan is also published in the bot log channel.

+Bumps to old solved posts (older than one month) are also handled by warning the user and locking the thread, to prevent often unrelated help requests in posts that are no longer relevant.

 ## Entity mentions

 Automatic links to Ghostty's GitHub issues/PRs/discussions ("entities") when a